getpimms/pimms-ts/docs/models/operations/tagids.md

 # TagIds

-The unique IDs of the tags assigned to the short link.
+List of existing tag IDs to categorize and filter links by campaigns, audiences, or purposes.

 ## Supported Types